Lois Lowry: Critical reception and banning

+When asked by School Library Journal in 2022 about how she feels about her writing appearing on "banned book" lists, she replied: "I read those lists, and my name often on them, with enormous sadness.
+I read them with a feeling that our children may be losing something very precious as the world of the imagination is increasingly endangered."

 According to biographer Joel Chaston, Lowry's most critically acclaimed works are Rabble Starkey, Number the Stars, and The Giver.

 Impact

 Biographer Joel Chaston described her as "clearly one of the most important twentieth-century American writers for children".

 Robin Wasserman, a writer for The New York Times, said "In many ways, Lowry invented the contemporary young adult dystopian novel", pointing out that in 1993 it was "unusual and unsettling" for children's literature to address topics of political oppression, euthanasia, suicide, or murder.

 Awards

 Lowry won the Newbery Medal in 1990 for her novel Number the Stars, and again in 1994 for The Giver.
 For Number the Stars, Lowry has also received the National Jewish Book Award in 1990, in the Children's Literature category, and the Dorothy Canfield Fisher Children's Book Award in 1991.

 In 1994, Lowry was awarded the Regina Medal.

 In 2002, her book Gooney Bird Greene won the Rhode Island Children's Book Award.

 Lowry has been nominated three times for the biennial international Hans Christian Andersen Award, the highest recognition available to creators of children's books.
 She was a finalist in 2000, a U.S. nominee in 2004, and a finalist in 2016.

 In 2007, she received the Margaret Edwards Award from the American Library Association for her contributions writing for teens.
 The ALA Margaret Edwards Award recognizes one writer and a particular body of work for "significant and lasting contribution to young adult literature".
 Lowry won the annual award in 2007 for The Giver (published 1993).
 The citation observed that "The Giver was one of the most frequently challenged books from 1990 to 2000" — that is, the object of "a formal, written attempt to remove a book from a library or classroom."
 According to the panel chair, "The book has held a unique position in teen literature.
 Lowry's exceptional use of metaphors and subtle complexity make it a book that will be discussed, debated and challenged for years to come...a perfect teen read."

 She's also won a Boston Globe-Hornbook Award, an Anne V. Zarrow Award, a Golden Kite Award, and a Hope S. Dean Memorial Award.

 In 2011 she gave the May Hill Arbuthnot Lecture; her lecture was titled "UNLEAVING: The Staying Power of Gold".
-She has been awarded honorary degrees from six universities, including a Doctorate of Letters by Brown University in 2014,St. Mary's College, University of Southern Maine, Elmhurst College, Wilson College, and Lesley University.
+She has been awarded honorary degrees from several universities, including a Doctorate of Letters by Brown University in 2014,St. Mary's College, University of Southern Maine, Elmhurst College, Wilson College, Lesley University, and Colby College.